cs-flytbase/flyt-ideas/docs/database-schema.md

-# Reddit at Home - Database Schema Documentation
+# FlytIdeas - Database Schema Documentation

-This document outlines the database schema for the Reddit at Home collaborative platform, with a particular focus on ideas and implementation checklists.
+This document outlines the database schema for the FlytIdeas collaborative platform, with a particular focus on ideas and implementation checklists.

 ## Core Entities